-The Byrd Polar and Climate Research Center is an OSU Office of Research center focused on maintaining research excellence and supporting public engagement in polar and climate studies at the University.
-The Byrd Center promotes interdisciplinary research across campus and provides dedicated and expert project support, including:
+The Byrd Polar and Climate Research Center is an Office of Research center at The Ohio State University focused on maintaining research excellence and supporting public engagement in polar and climate studies at Ohio State.
+The Byrd Center promotes interdisciplinary research across campus and provides dedicated and expert project support, including

 - assistance with proposal preparation and submission